Can a Dog’s Diet Affect Behaviour?

 Food for the brain.

-The charitable organisation, Food and Behaviour Research (FAB), found correlations between food and human behaviour.
-Diet is important for physical health, but also for mental development and efficient functioning of the brain.
-Therefore, all animals require appropriate foods to ensure the optimal functioning of the body, and the brain, in order to survive.
+All animals require appropriate foods to ensure the optimal functioning of the body, and the brain, in order to survive.

 Sugar rush.

 We all know when our children eat too many sugary sweets, or fizzy drinks, it can impact on their behaviour.
-Likewise, over consumption of food saturated in trans and omega 6 fatty acids, (such as fast food); can cause anxiety and depression in both human and animal research.
+Likewise, over consumption of food saturated in trans and omega 6 fatty acids, (such as fast food), can cause anxiety and depression in both human and animal research.

 Despite this knowledge, scientific examination of the relationship between diet and behaviour is still in its infancy – for humans, as well as animals.
 The main focus of diet is the creation of optimum physical health.
 In dogs and humans, this refers to dietary requirements at particular stages of life.